Foundation Models for Causal Inference via Prior-Data Fitted Networks: Experiments

-\textbf{Baselines.} We consider a broad array of state-of-the-art methods for treatment effect estimation from the literature.
-Considering the rich methods in the literature, we use the following baselines: (1)~\textbf{S-learner} \cite{kunzel2019metalearners}: the S-learner is a model-agnostic learner that trains a single regression model by concatenating the covariate and the treatment as input; (2)~\textbf{T-learner} \cite{kunzel2019metalearners}: the T-learner is a model-agnostic learner that trains separate regression models for treated and control groups; (3)~\textbf{X-learner} \cite{kunzel2019metalearners}: builds upon the T-learner by first imputing individual treatment effects in each group and then fitting models to these pseudo-effects—often yielding more accurate estimates when treatment and control group sizes are imbalanced.
-(4)~\textbf{TARNet} \cite{shalit2017estimating}: using representation learning to extract features of covariates and train separate branches for treated and control groups with regularization.(5)~\textbf{DR-learner} \cite{kennedy2023towards}: generates pseudo-outcomes based on the doubly-robust AIPW estimator; (6)~\textbf{RA-learner} \cite{curth2021nonparametric}: uses a regression-adjusted pseudo-outcome in the second stage.
+\textbf{Baselines for standard CATE estimation.} We consider a broad range of state-of-the-art methods for the conditional treatment effect estimation from the literature: (1)~\textbf{S-learner} \citep{kunzel2019metalearners}: the S-learner is a model-agnostic learner that trains a single regression model by concatenating the covariate and the treatment as input; (2)~\textbf{T-learner} \citep{kunzel2019metalearners}: the T-learner is a model-agnostic learner that trains separate regression models for treated and control groups; (3)~\textbf{X-learner} \citep{kunzel2019metalearners}: builds upon the T-learner by first imputing individual treatment effects in each group and then fitting models to these pseudo-effects; (4)~\textbf{TARNet} \citep{shalit2017estimating}: using representation learning to extract features of covariates and train separate branches for treated and control groups with regularization; (5)~\textbf{DR-learner} \citep{kennedy2023towards}: generates pseudo-outcomes based on the doubly-robust AIPW estimator; (6)~\textbf{RA-learner} \citep{curth2021nonparametric}: uses a regression-adjusted pseudo-outcome in the second stage.
+We also include two PFN-based foundation models for treatment effect estimation: (7)~\textbf{CausalPFN} \citep{Balazadeh.2025} and (8)~\textbf{DoPFN} \citep{Robertson.2025}.
 Further implementation details are in Appendix~\ref{app:baseline_implementation}.

-\textbf{Evaluation metrics.} We use the precision of estimating the heterogeneous effects (PEHE) criterion \cite{curth2021nonparametric, hill2011bayesian} to evaluate model performance on the CATE estimation task.

-\textbf{Synthetic dataset.} Due to the fundamental problem of causal inference, the ground-truth CATE can not be observed in real-world data.
-We thus generate synthetic datasets to evaluate model performance following prior literature (e.g., \cite{kunzel2019metalearners, shalit2017estimating, kennedy2023towards}).
-We benchmark our model on ten datasets with different data generation mechanisms.
-Further details are provided in the Appendix~\ref{app:implementation}.

-\textbf{Jobs dataset.} The study by LaLonde \cite{lalonde1986evaluating} is a widely used benchmark in the causal inference field.
-This dataset combines a randomized study based on the National Supported Work program with observational data \cite{smith2005does}.
-The treatment is job training and the outcomes are income and employment status after training.
-The study includes 8 covariates, such as age and education, as well as previous earnings.
-We use the Jobs dataset constructed by \cite{shalit2017estimating}, where the goal is to predict unemployment.